shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * It is hard to learn how to use but provides powerful tools once you learn how to use it.
   * Works on most Linux and Microsoft platforms.<br>

-You can start an editor from the command line:
+You can start an editor and create a file called `hello.cpp` from the command line (you could also use the command `touch hello.cpp` to create the file and then open the editor):
 ```
 $ vim hello.cpp
 $ atom hello.cpp